alessandrolenzi/msg-osproject2010/README.md

 msg-osproject2010
 =================

-Implementation of a simple multithreaded server and of clients of a messagint system
+Implementation of a simple multithreaded server and clients of a messaging system